JoseQuintana20/AquaCleanBot/README.md

 ## 📄 License

-[Specify the license here, e.g., MIT License]
+This project is distributed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ---